hongzhangblaze/CS854-F24/README.md

 ## Policies

-### Required Reading
+### Participation
-Each lecture will have **three _required_ readings that everyone must read and will be presented in the class**.
+**Before Each Lecture**: Each lecture will have **three _required_ readings that everyone must read and will be presented in the class**.

-There are *background* readings providing some necessary background for the corresponding topic.
+For some lectures, there will be some *background* readings providing necessary knowledge for the corresponding topic.

-There are also *optional* related reading(s) that the presenter(s) should be familiar with.
+There are also some *optional* related reading(s) that the presenter(s) should be familiar with.
 They are optional for the rest of the class.

+**During Lectures**: Active participation is crucial for both your own understanding and to improve the overall quality of the course.
+You are expected to attend **all** lectures (up to 2 absences allowed for legitimate reasons), and more importantly, participate in class discussions.
+Not everyone must have add something every day, but it is expected that everyone has something to share over the semester.

+**After Lectures**: Participation also involves contributing to discussions on Piazza.
+The group responsible for the summary should initiate the (remaining) discussion, and the rest of the members are encouraged to participate.

 ### Student Lectures
 The course will be structured as a seminar.
-Each student will be assigned at least one paper to present over the course of the semester.
+Each student will be assigned at least one paper to present over the semester.
 Only the students assigned will present in each class.
 Since there are three required readings, there will be three student presenters assigned each day.
 Presentations for each paper should last **around 35-45 minutes** without interruption.
 However, presenters should expect questions and interruptions throughout.
 The presenters are free to come up with separate presentations or work together to merge their presentations.
 However, the goal of your presentation must be the following: